Concrete18/Clickr-clone-of-Flickr/README.md

 # [clickr](https://click-r.herokuapp.com/)
 >The single click of a camera can capture the most beautiful moments in a still image.
 There are volumes of information that can be found in a single photo unlike a single page of a book.

+The 8_days branch shows the version finished after 8 days of work.
+Other branches may have changes after that period.

 ---
 ### Fullstack used:
 * CSS & HTML (front-end)